Cook Cup Criteria

 The prize presentation

 Indiana Landmarks inaugurated the Cook Cup for Outstanding Restoration in 2007, when the prize went to the award’s namesake family in honor of its transformation of the West Baden and French Lick Springs hotels in southern Indiana.
-The Cook family is nationally recognized for their many restorations of significant landmarks in Bloomington and throughout southern in Indiana.
+The Cook family is nationally recognized for their many restorations of significant landmarks in Bloomington and throughout southern Indiana.
 Learn about other past winners.